 Johnson, D. W., 1942, The Origin of the Carolina Bays, Columba Geomorphic Studies Volume IV, New York: Columbia University Press.

-More than 350 bibliographic entries have been identified here, most of which pertain directly to Carolina Bays.
+have been identified here, most of which pertain directly to Carolina Bays.

 Clube and Napier suggested that the outer planets occasionally divert giant comets (more than 50 kilometers in diameter) into the inner solar system into short-period orbits.